forgeservicelab/ansible-roles.mysql/README.md

 Requirements
 ------------

+The target machines for this role (exactly 2) must appear on the inventory file grouped under one and only one host group, the `group_names` variable is used to configure HA resources.

 This role is a client of the [ha-disk role](https://git.forgeservicelab.fi/ansible-roles/ha-disk), please read the documentation on that role for more information on prerequisites.

 Role Variables